 In addition to pain relief and management, patients come to Miranda for treatment of other symptoms as well as for preventive medicine.
 As an important part of the process of assisting patients in recovering their health, Miranda takes time to learn not only about their symptoms, but also their health histories, emotional situations and all relevant aspects of their lives.
 Armed with this data, she performs the multiple aspects of Chinese pulse diagnosis, observes the aspects of the tongue for Chinese tongue diagnosis, and palpates various acupuncture points to diagnose and treat the whole person, not just their most pressing health symptoms.

 One of Miranda’s prime areas of expertise is advanced pain management.
 Miranda trained under Dr. Richard Teh-Fu Tan, OMD, EAMP, L.Ac., who taught the Balance Method of Acupuncture.
-As part of her training, Miranda took on internships at Chengdu University Hospital in China and at Harborview Hospital in Seattle where she focused on treating nerve pain.
+As part of her training, Miranda took on internships at Chengdu University Hospital in China and at Harborview Hospital in Seattle where she treated nerve pain.
 Other internships involved detoxification using the National Acupuncture Detox protocols at the Cedar Grove and North End Rehabilitation Facilities.
-She also interned at her medical school Acupuncture Clinic, specializing in dermatology as well as Chinese herbal internal medicine.
-All these experiences have contributed to Miranda’s success in treating patients for more than just pain relief!
+She also interned at her medical school Acupuncture Clinic, specializing in dermatology and Chinese herbal internal medicine.
+All these experiences contributed to Miranda’s success in treating patients for more than just pain relief!
 Acupuncture is a unique healing protocol, often providing patients with beneficial side effects such as improved sleep, energy levels, digestion, and immune function, as well as lower inflammation and stress levels.
 Miranda co-authored Acupuncture For Stroke Rehabilitation published by Blue Poppy Press in 2006.

-Miranda has over fourteen years of practice in healing as a Washington state licensed acupuncturist.
+Miranda has over twenty years of practice in healing as a Washington state licensed acupuncturist.
 She holds a four-year Master of Science degree in Traditional Chinese Medicine and Chinese Herbal Medicine from the Northwest Institute of Oriental Medicine in Seattle, WA, a unique apprentice-style school that emphasizes clinical training through close relationships with expert clinical faculty.
 She earned her Bachelor of Science degree from Cornell University in Ithaca, NY.
 Miranda was a board member of WEAMA (Washington East Asian Medicine Association).
 She is currently a professional member of WEAMA and the NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine).
 She has attended symposiums for the Society for Acupuncture Research and done extensive continuing education coursework at Bastyr University.

 Miranda R. Taylor, EAMP, L.Ac, M.T.C.M. is a National Board Certified (NCCAOM) and Licensed Acupuncturist (WA State #AC00002224).
 After receiving her BS in Biology in 1993 from Cornell University, Miranda studied acupuncture and herbology at the Northwest Institute of Acupuncture and Chinese Medicine (NIAOM) in Seattle from 1999-2002.
 She interned at the Chengdu TCM University Hospital in Chengdu, China in Spring, 2002.
 She was awarded her M.T.C.M. in Traditional Chinese Medicine and was licensed to practice in Washington State in June 2003.